 - For your own collection

-This set contains two powerful memoir collections, a poetry collection, and one novel-in-stories about life in a fictionalized rough neighborhood in Washington, DC.
+This set contains three powerful memoir collections, a poetry collection, and two novels, all by at-risk teens in Washington, DC.
 These books are ideal for:

 - educators, social workers, and concerned citizens who want to understand the lives of teens growing up in marginalized or under-served communities